julienloizelet/crowdsec-splunk-app/dev/README.md

 (No need to install the app, it is already installed in the container)

+## Test Javascript and CSS code

+Every time you change the Javascript or CSS code, you can browse to `http://localhost:8000/en_US/_bump`.
+Click on the `Bump version` button to reload the app with the new code.

+You can also try `http://localhost:8000/en_US/debug/refresh` if it does not work.

 ## Inspect your app locally

 Splunk provides an API to validate your app.